-Normally most of the Linux operating systems are started by mounting some file system for system partition and user partition.
+Normally most of the Linux operating systems are started by mounting some file systems for system partition and user partition.
 The mounted partitions can be changed according to configuration.
 These partitions and file systems can be listed just issuing

 Mount file systems and partitions are not so hard or complex in the command line.
-To mount just provide the partitions that will be mounted and the destination where mounted partition will be accessed.
+To mount just provide the partitions that will be mounted and the destination where the mounted partition will be accessed.

 $ mount /dev/vdb1 /mnt